velvetkevorkian/website-2021/posts/blog/research-portfolio-sites.md

 [![](https://velvetkevorkian.files.wordpress.com/2011/03/hans1.jpg){:
 width="640" height="512"}][7]

-The last site I\'m going to mention for now is the website of the (I think) Russian photographer [Elena Savina][8].
+The last site I'm going to mention for now is the website of the (I think) Russian photographer [Elena Savina][8].
 This was designed by [Three Hundred Eighty Ten][9] who I [wrote about previously](/blog/net-art-research-pt-i-the389-com/), and